You might have been going through a consistent open drop rate with the email marketing that brought you here.

 Instead of this, you can always place the link of your document or file in your emails that need to be hosted on your website.

-It needs to be in the form of the CTA that leads users to the location of your documents.
+It needs to be in the form of a CTA that leads users to the location of your documents.

 Try Not To Use Images